[ <<previous | index | next >> ]

 We wandered some more of the narrow streets of Stone Town, then stumbled across the Zanzibar Coffee House hotel and cafe.
 M. felt like some coffee, and I could use a cold drink after a few hours of walking in the warm, humid conditions, sometimes in full sunshine.
 So we went in and found a table near the back.
 M. ordered a cappuccino, while I tried the banana vanilla smoothie, which the menu said had a scraped vanilla bean in it.
 It was delicious, and even had small chunks of the vanilla pod that I ended up chewing for a minute before realising what they were.
 M. said her coffee was very good too.
 The place had an interesting decor, with old framed magazine advertisements for coffee on the walls, from around the 1940s or 50s.
 Some were very amusing reading.

 It was approaching noon, so we decided to also have a bite to eat for a light lunch, so we could have a substantial dinner in the evening.
 M. had some banana bread with her coffee.
 A bit later I ordered one of the crepes, with cheese and dates as a filling!
-We guessed it might be ricotta or mascarpone, but it turned out to be an orange cheese, somewhat like a mild cheddar.
+We guessed it might be ricotta or mascarpone, but it turned out to be an orange coloured cheese, somewhat like a mild cheddar.
 Still, it worked with the sweetness of the dates, and the crepe itself was good, so overall it was very nice.
 Before the crepe arrived, we moved from our table near the back, up to one right next to the front window, which was getting a bit of a breeze and was cooler.
 It had a view to the narrow street outside, and we watched people, bicycles, carts drawn by men, and scooters go by.
-I tried to take a couple of videos to capture the pageant, but each time when ai was recording the numbers of people going by dropped, and I didn't catch a single scooter at all.
+I tried to take a couple of videos to capture the pageant, but each time when I started recording the number of people going by dropped, and I didn't catch a single scooter at all.

 Leaving the coffee house, we walked around a bit more, trying streets we hadn't explored yet.
 It seems we'd hit most of the more touristy areas as we wound up in streets that looked more residential, with fewer shops, but still interesting to experience and see the old architecture and scenes of urban life.
 We decided to head towards the hotel to take a break and sit inside out of the hottest part of the day.